John Travolta Pays Tribute to His Late Son Jett on What Would Have Been His 29th Birthday - E! Online

 While John and his wife Kelly Preston grieved in private, the couple would often pay tribute to their son on social media.

-On World Autism Awareness Day in 2019, for instance, the actress, remembered her son, who had autism, by sharing a family photo.
+On World Autism Awareness Day in 2019, for instance, the actress, remembered Jett, who had autism, by sharing a family photo.

 "To my sweet love, Jett... you are in our hearts forever," Kelly, who passed away in 2020 after a battle with breast cancer, wrote at the time.
 "I send love to all of the beautiful autistic children and the wonderful people who love them.
 May we all shine and grant love and respect to children with special needs."